priyanshu-7938/Poker_Peak/README.md

 - _Feature 3: the generated deck it totally unpredictable and the game is fair ,given that the server maintains the private key and keeps it a secret.

 ## Progress Till Now
   the game (mechanism/ psuedo state machine)contract is completed and working😝!
-Checkout the deployed demo contract on address 0x10c31BCdefeb74D481681358CCF6EDCca687e6A2 : lightlink pegesis testnet.
+Checkout the deployed demo contract on     https://pegasus.lightlink.io/address/0x719A03ae0122cC82621C9a863bdF49D93d419687 ::lightlink pegesis testnet::.
   The fronntend is under development
   And same for the server fro the game.